cgmb/guardonce/docs/Walkthrough.md

 ## Abseil
 [Abseil][1] is a good example of a project that uses include guards.
-If we want to check that it is consistently following its include guard naming convention, we can supply a pattern to `checkguard`.
+If we want to check that it is consistently following its include guard naming convention, we can supply a [pattern](PatternLanguage.md) to `checkguard`.
 Let's download it and try.
+Just in case the project has changed since this guide was written, we'll checkout the same version I used.

 ```bash
 git clone https://github.com/abseil/abseil-cpp